lerner101/KNN_DDT_ML/README.md

 This repository serves as a resource for individuals interested in machine learning, particularly in the context of health data analysis.
 It offers a practical guide on implementing classic classification algorithms and provides a foundation for further exploration and development of machine learning models.

-### Contributions

-This project is an independent effort designed to explore the capabilities of KNN and Decision Trees in the field of health informatics.
-It invites collaboration and contributions from those interested in advancing the understanding and application of machine learning techniques in healthcare analysis.